-You only have to browse through the Rock and Fossil forum to see how many of the suspected fossils put on there turn out to be something completely different!
+You only have to browse through the Fossils and rocks forum to see how many of the suspected fossils put on there turn out to be something completely different!
 Fossil eggs, bones, turtles, ferns, footprints, you name it, natural rock and mineral processes can mimic it.
 We call these natural rock and mineral specimens that resemble or are mistaken for fossils "pseudofossils".
 This post doesn't seek to go through the most common look-a-likes, but if you google "pseudofossil" you will find many excellent guides out there.

 This post is just some of my personal favourites from the last year.
 Fun and amazingly co-incidental pseudofossils are one of my favourite parts of my job in Earth Sciences identification.